Towards Large-Scale Small Object Detection: Survey and Benchmarks: Benchmarks

 Our aim is to build datasets tailored for small object detection, hence the point is \textbf{how to define a valuable object}.

 \textbf{Definition about a valuable object}.
 Generally, a bounding box $B$ can be represented as $(x, y, w, h, \theta)$, where $(x, y)$ denotes the center location and $(w, h)$ indicates the width and height of the box respectively, the parameter $\theta$ stands for the orientation angle and is unused for horizontal annotation.
 Moreover, we use $S=w\times h$ to denote the pixel area of an object.
-Considering there is no distinct and unified definition about small objects, inspired by the previous works \cite{6, 7}, we adopt the absolute area criterion and regard an instance who has an area smaller than 2000 pixels, \textit{i.e.}, $S\leq 2000$, as a valuable object, otherwise, the object comes to the \textit{ignore} category and will not influence the final evaluation results.
-Intuitively, we can use the area ratio of an object to the image to define a small object, and the difference among these two definitions lies in that the latter relies on the image resolution, which could lead to a paradoxical situation: the objects with similar sizes appeared in two images with different resolutions will be categorized into two groups.
-Hence, we adopt the absolute area as the criterion to define a small object for the sake of consistency.
+In line with the definition of small or tiny objects in previous works \cite{6, 7, 118}, we adopt the absolute area criterion and regard an instance who has an area smaller than $1024$ pixels, \textit{i.e.}, $S\leq 1024$, as a \textit{Small} object.
+Meanwhile, an object whose area between $1024$ and $2000$ pixels will be annotated as a \textit{Normal} object.
+Otherwise, the object comes to the \textit{ignore} category and will not influence the final evaluation results.
+Considering the detection difficulty increases sharply when the object size gets smaller, we further divide the \textit{Small} objects into three subsets: \textit{extremely Small} (\textit{eS}), \textit{relatively Small} (\textit{rS}) and \textit{generally Small} (\textit{gS}), as demonstrated in Tab. \ref{tab:Tab3}.